Working towards safe drinking water for everyone

 Getting the facts on fluoride

-The Ministry of Health strongly supports water fluoridation as a safe, effective and affordable way to prevent and reduce tooth decay across the whole population.
+Water fluoridation is a safe, effective and affordable way to prevent and reduce tooth decay across the whole population.
 Most tooth decay is preventable, and water fluoridation is a simple way to prevent it.

 The most recent nationwide New Zealand survey into oral health showed 40 percent less tooth decay on average for children living in fluoridated areas compared with non-fluoridated areas.